🏡 Texas Reverse Mortgage for Seniors 62+

 Your home.
 Your equity.
 Your retirement.

-With a traditional mortgage, you make monthly payments to the bank and build equity over time.
-A reverse mortgage works in the opposite direction — you access the equity you’ve already built, and no monthly mortgage payment is required while you live in the home.
+With a traditional mortgage, you make monthly payments and build equity over time.
+A Texas reverse mortgage works in the opposite direction — you access the equity you’ve already built, and no monthly mortgage payment is required while you live in the home.

 The most common type is the federally-insured HECM (Home Equity Conversion Mortgage), backed by the FHA.
-Texas also has proprietary reverse mortgage options for higher-value homes.
+Texas also offers proprietary reverse mortgage options for higher-value homes.

 The loan doesn’t come due until the last borrower permanently leaves the home — whether by selling, moving out, or passing away.
 At that point, the home is sold (or heirs pay off the balance), and any remaining equity belongs to you or your family.